-For Q1 2022, net income was \$29,706 compared to \$26,329 in Q1 2021.
-The increase in net income was primarily due to the gains in the fair value adjustments for Class B LP Units and Unit-based compensation (which consists of Deferred Units ("DUs"), Income Deferred Units ("IDUs"), Performance Deferred Units ("PDUs") and Restricted Deferred Units ("RDUs") (collectively "Unit-based compensation")), interest rate swaps and investment properties and an increase in NOI.
-NOI was \$17,543 in Q1 2022, an increase of 4.7% as compared to \$16,757 in Q1 2021.
-The increase in NOI was primarily due to the properties acquired during and subsequent to Q1 2021, contractual rent increases and the termination of the Langley land lease.
+For Q2 2022, net income was \$31,174 as compared to \$17,858 in Q2 2021.
+The increase in net income was primarily due to the gains in the fair value adjustments for Class B LP Units and Unit-based compensation (which consists of Deferred Units ("DUs"), Income Deferred Units ("IDUs"), Performance Deferred Units ("PDUs") and Restricted Deferred Units ("RDUs") (collectively, "Unit-based compensation")) and an increase due to the gains in the fair value adjustment on interest rate swaps, partially offset by a decrease in the fair value adjustment on investment properties.
+NOI totalled \$17,684 in Q2 2022, an increase of 4.9% as compared to \$16,860 in Q2 2021.
+The increase in NOI was primarily due to the properties acquired subsequent to Q2 2021, and contractual rent increases.
 See Section 1 "General Information and Cautionary Statements - Non-IFRS Financial Measures" and Section 6 "Non-IFRS Financial Measures" of this MD&A.